Gert Town, New Orleans: Music

 Willie "Bunk" Johnson was a jazz trumpeter from Gert Town, whose contributions left a significant impact on the jazz genre.
 Johnson started his musical career at the age of six; at age fifteen he began his professional music career.
 Johnson's first professional job was under Bolden; and he went on to play professionally in numerous bands that toured Japan, Australia, and South America.
 Johnson's career temporarily ended in 1932 after being involved in a bar fight that left him jobless because he lost his teeth and destroyed his trumpet.
 In 1938, fans found him working manual labor in New Iberia.
 With their donations, he returned to New Orleans, acquired a set of false teeth, and began playing professionally again.
 After reviving his career, he produced over fifty recordings and achieved both musical and cultural celebrity status.

 Gert Town's poverty-stricken neighborhoods helped create the foundation of Hip hop.
 From these neighborhoods arose Bounce DJs who represented the neighborhoods by calling out their names in specific songs.
 Hip hop brought fame to the area by representing the hope and desire Gert Town had for its communities, people, and its future as a historical area filled with musical culture.
 Bounce DJs, specifically Partners 'N' Crime, had songs such as "New Orleans Block Party" that represented their communities they were from – one of them being Gert Town.
+Full Blooded (also known as Da Hound) is an American rapper formerly signed to Master P's No Limit Records in the late 1990s.
+He is known by the moniker "Da hound from Gert Town".